HackYourFuture/CourseHub/README.md

 ### Making requests

-The application runs on `http://localhost:8080`.
+The application is accessible on `http://localhost:8080`.